Anyone can use this cake decorating tutorial for impressive results on cakes without using a piping bag!

 -chunky filling, like a sweet coconut as used in German chocolate cakes

 STEP 3.
 Garnish and decorate.
 Here are some examples:

-Never underestimate the power of powdered sugar!
+Never underestimate the power of powdered sugar.
+This cake decorating tutorial would be amiss in not including powdered sugar!
 A little sprinkling on almost any dessert or baked good just makes it say, “I’m just so much better now!”
 Not to mention its other super-power of being the best “cover up”, hiding mistakes and blemishes in the most opportune way!